alfonsolcorcuera/World_Weather_Analysis/README.md

 ## Objective
-From a random set of geographic coordinates we are looking to obtain possible cities that a user could choose to travel to based on temperature and geographic preferences.
+From a random set of geographic coordinates we are looking to obtain possible cities that a user could choose to travel to, based on temperature and geographic preferences.

 ## Process